 Oppressed, subservient, insignificant?
 Does that accurately describe Corsican women in past times?
 Not always.
 That Corsica was a patriarchal society can’t be denied.
 But to portray the island’s women as downtrodden and overlooked is to over-simplify a complex situation.

-A few weeks ago, I wrote about marriage customs.
-This time, I look specifically at the role of women, an important topic for my current work in progress.
+A previous post explored marriage customs in Corsica.
+This time, I look specifically at the role of women, an important topic for my novel The Corsican Widow.
 My research has turned up some interesting contradictions.
-Continue reading